ds-horizon/guardian/README.md

 }'
 ```

-## ⚙️ Configuration
+Follow our comprehensive guide on [website](https://guardian-docs.horizonos.in/docs/guides/passwordless-authentication/) to set up Guardian in minutes.

-Guardian supports a wide range of configuration options for both the core application and individual tenants, including database, client, google, passwordless, and admin settings.
+## ⚙️ Configuration <a name="-configuration"></a>

-For the full list of configuration parameters and how to configure them, see the [Configuration Guide](https://ds-horizon.github.io/guardian-website/docs/configuration/configuration/).
+For the complete configuration reference and detailed setup instructions, see the [Configuration Guide](https://guardian-docs.horizonos.in/docs/configuration/configuration/).

 ## 📚 API Reference

 ### Guardian API Specification
-The complete API specification including all endpoints, request/response schemas, and examples can be found in the [Guardian OpenAPI Specification](../src/main/resources/oas/guardian.yaml).
+The complete API specification including all endpoints, request/response schemas, and examples can be found in the [Guardian OpenAPI Specification](/src/main/resources/oas/guardian.yaml).

 ### Integration Endpoints
-For information about the endpoints that your services need to implement to integrate with Guardian, refer to the [Integration Endpoints Specification](../src/main/resources/oas/integrations.yaml).
+For information about the endpoints that your services need to implement to integrate with Guardian, refer to the [Integration Endpoints Specification](/src/main/resources/oas/integrations.yaml).

 ## 🚀 Deployment

-Guardian can be deployed using Docker Compose for development or containerized / virtual machine deployments for production environments.
+Guardian can be deployed using Docker Compose for development or containerized / virtual machine for production environments.

-For detailed deployment instructions, production best practices, and infrastructure setup, see the [Deployment Guide](https://ds-horizon.github.io/guardian-website/docs/deployment/deployment/).
+For detailed deployment instructions, production best practices, and infrastructure setup, see the [Deployment Guide](https://guardian-docs.horizonos.in/docs/deployment/deployment/).

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](https://github.com/ds-horizon/guardian/blob/main/CONTRIBUTING.md "https://github.com/ds-horizon/guardian/blob/main/CONTRIBUTING.md") for details on:
+Please see our [Contributing Guide](/CONTRIBUTING.md) for details on:

 *   Code of Conduct